eduNEXT/flow-control-xblock/README.rst

 **WYSIWYG editor:** A simple to use HTML editor to simplify writing the content or message that learners will get if the condition is met.

+**Support libraries:** You can use this Xblock with library content

 About this XBlock
 -----------------